-The authors are grateful for fruitful discussions with S.L.
-Newton, L. Gremillet, F.I.
-Parra, and T. Fülöp.
-I.P. and A.S. were supported by the European Research Council (ERC-2014-CoG grant 647121), J.M.T. by the NSF (SHINE award AGS-1622306), J.J. by NASA (Earth and Space Science Fellowship, No. 80NSSC17K0428), and M.F. by the U.S. Department of Energy (grants DOE-SC-0010508 and DE-FC02-08ER54966).
-Simulations were performed on resources provided by SNIC at HPC2N, and the Extreme Science and Engineering Discovery Environment, which is supported by National Science Foundation (No. ACI-1548562).
+The authors are grateful for fruitful discussions with S. L. Newton, L. Gremillet, S. Tobias, F. I. Parra, M. Jenab, and T. Fülöp.
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under Grant Agreement No. 647121.
+J. M. T. was supported by the NSF (SHINE award AGS-1622306), J. J. by NASA (Earth and Space Science Fellowship, No. 80NSSC17K0428), and M. F. by the U.S. Department of Energy (Grants No. DOE-SC-0010508 and No. DE-FC02-08ER54966).
+Simulations were performed on resources provided by Swedish National Infrastructure for Computing (SNIC) at HPC2N, and the Extreme Science and Engineering Discovery Environment, which is supported by National Science Foundation (No. ACI-1548562).